 We will need evidence of a specific learning difficulty, or other special educational need.
-This will normally be in the form of an educational psychologist's report, or a similar professionally produced and recent assessment of the pupils needs.
+This will normally be in the form of a Specialist SEN Teacher report, or a similar professionally produced and recent assessment of the pupil's needs.